hoanganhduc/hoanganhduc.github.io/misc.md

 * [Highlights of Algorithms](http://highlightsofalgorithms.org/).
 * [List of TCS conferences and workshops](https://cstheory.stackexchange.com/questions/7900/list-of-tcs-conferences-and-workshops) @ StackExchange.
 * [Graduate Research Workshop in Combinatorics (GRWC)](https://sites.google.com/view/grwc/).
+* [SafeTOC](https://safetoc.org) -- a group of volunteers to help prevent and combat harassment in the Theory of Computing community.

 # Free Ebooks/Audiobooks